saleor/saleor-docs/docs/api-reference.md

 <td valign="top">[<a href="#giftcard">GiftCard</a>]</td>
 <td>

-List of gift cards associated with this checkout
+List of gift cards associated with this checkout.

 </td>
 </tr>